- Frequently Asked Questions

 to determine which courses to select.
 This is

-the document that you signed when accepted into
+the document that you signed when you were accepted into

 the program which is also available online in